Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Bounds on the value of the stochastic optimal transport problem near the singularity

-Somehow opposite to the previous situation is the case in which $L$ is given by \be L(x,\alpha):= \ee In this situation, the constrained optimization problem is not necessary controllable and the associated value can be infinite for $t \in [0,T)$.
-Indeed consider for instance $U(T-\epsilon,\delta_x,\delta_y)$ for $|x-y| > \epsilon$.
+In this situation, the constrained optimization problem is not necessary controllable and the associated value can be infinite for $t \in [0,T)$.
+Indeed consider for instance $U_{det}(T-\epsilon,\delta_x,\delta_y)$ for $|x-y| > \epsilon$.
 If such cases present a lot of interest in themselves, they do not in this case in which the final density is constrained.
 Furthermore, if we were to replace this constraint with a bounded terminal cost, then the study of the associated HJB equation would be rather classical and fall in the scope of the previous section.